awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-assertAwsResourceProperty.md

 The `aws:assertAwsResourceProperty` action allows you to assert a specific resource state or event state for a specific Automation step\.
 For example, you can specify that an Automation step must wait for an Amazon Elastic Compute Cloud \(Amazon EC2\) instance to start\.
 Then it will call the Amazon EC2 [DescribeInstanceStatus](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstanceStatus.html) API operation with the DesiredValue property of `running`\.
 This ensures that the automation waits for a running instance and then continues when the instance is, in fact, running\.

-For more information and examples of how to use this action, see [Invoking other AWS services from a Systems Manager Automation runbook](automation-aws-apis-calling.md)\.
+For more examples of how to use this action, see [Additional runbook examples](automation-document-examples.md)\.

 **Input**
 Inputs are defined by the API operation that you choose\.